quixio/template-vector-ingestion-upstash/README.md

 # Continuous Vector Ingestion

 This template shows you how to continuously ingest documents into a vector store using Apache Kafka.
 For simplicity, this use case is illustrated by streaming data from small CSV files that represent updates to a book catalog.
 The descriptive text from the catalog entries is then embedded and then ingested it into a vector store for semantic search.
 In a production scenario, you might use Change Data Capture (CDC) to ensure that the vector store is in sync with the book catalog database.
-For more information on the production use cases that is template supports, see the [accompanying blog article](https://quix.io/blog/continuously-ingest-documents-into-a-vector-store-using-quix-qdrant-and-apache-kafka).

 This template uses the following open source libraries:

 * **[Quix Streams](https://github.com/quixio/quix-streams)** to produce data to, and consume data from, Apache Kafka.

-* **[Qdrant Client](https://github.com/qdrant/qdrant-client)** to create a database to store embeddings and for basic similarity search
+* **[Upstash Vector Python SDK](https://github.com/upstash/vector-py)** to connect to a vector databases that stores embeddings and for performing basic similarity searches.

 The following screenshot illustrates the architecture of the resulting pipeline in Quix Cloud:
 ![Pipeline sscreenshot](https://uploads-ssl.webflow.com/64a7eed956ba9b9a3c62401d/65c3777fd9390c70307c3f25_VKG-idlyZnJFKXrhnOdwPTCGtWfE_UE9Lpi2Q4nmidWXBZ40hvpeUeVoxqslaH-5GUR5T69_gYLtn051sHcsptfj2JV5SDlFNkx071kPfBpBo4ZwdRRToNt-pNjQmVeJ57UMP0Yw9ahWLkpL13Cu8Qs.png)